-Click Edit Component (Solution to exit the sketch and return to edit assembly mode.
+Click Edit Component st the sketch and return to edit assembly mode.

 Note: The sketch name has changed to Engine_Mount-> denoting that it is fully defined and contains external references.

 Mounting Plates

 The frame is currently placed with reference to the suspension points, but it is not attached.
 To create an actual attachment, mounting tab plates are required.